Behavioral and Mental Health Services

 Therapeutic Behavioral Services (TBS) provides community-based, one-on-one, short-term, support to young people who are at risk of being moved into a higher, more restrictive living environment (hospital, group home) or need support transitioning to a less restrictive living environment (family home, foster home, group home).
 TBS is an adjunct program, meaning youth must be enrolled in a primary mental health service to be eligible.

-Stanford Youth Solutions’ Wraparound services literally “wraps” youth and families with comprehensive care to help keep children/youth safe and at home, in school, and out of trouble.
+Stanford Sierra Youth & Families’ Wraparound services literally “wraps” youth and families with comprehensive care to help keep children/youth safe and at home, in school, and out of trouble.
 Young people living in institutional care (group homes, detention facility) gain the support and guidance of our Wraparound program to help them transition safely to a permanent family or healthy, independent living.
 The program combines a family-centered, strengths-based, needs-driven, team-driven approach with individualized and wellness-focused interventions.